Better Securing Your Data, and Apple Account

 To verify settings particularly around location sharing, consider running Safety Check:

-🔐 Third, with the baseline now established and verified, consider upgrading your data security.
+🔐 With the baseline security is established and verified, you can consider upgrading your data security.
 This can include making access into your data by those with network access and access even by Apple themselves — and that attempted access to your data for whatever reason — far more difficult.

 In particular, enabling Advanced Data Protection for iCloud reduces what parts of your data that Apple themselves can access: